marboro92/nifty-things/README.md

 NEXT_PUBLIC_MOCK_COGNITO="true"
 ```

+## Components

-To see examples of all available components or easily develop components outside of the app run `npm run storybook` [Storybook](https://storybook.js.org/blog/get-started-with-storybook-and-next-js/)
+Shared components are in the `components` folder.
+To see examples of available components or easily develop components outside of the app run `npm run storybook` [Storybook](https://storybook.js.org/blog/get-started-with-storybook-and-next-js/).

+## Project Conventions

+Since we have two sections of this app, for Artist's and User's (the marketplace).
+Artist app specific code is contained in an Artists folder, for example:  `Components/Artists` or the file's prefixed with "Artist" for example: `ArtistCollectionContext.js`.

 ## Deploy on Vercel

+We are currently using Heroku for deployments due to pricing issues with vercel and github org accounts.

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Continuous Integration

+All pull requests to the `main` branch will be automatically checked for build errors using `.github/workflows/pull-request.yaml`.

 ## Styles and Component Libraries